-- 1. Turn off all functions i.e. blower, lights, etc. - 2.
-Press and hold alarm silence key for 10 seconds until alarm LED flashes, then release. - 3.
-Press hidden key within 5 seconds of the alarm LED flashing.
-There will be a (3) beep confirmation that the reset has occurred. - 4.
-Turn off cabinet (either unplug cabinet or use power switch on left side within control panel) then turn back on to reinitialize the AeromaxTM control board.
-Just as in the initial power up, the RED alarm LED will blink to indicate power up status. - 5.
-Press key to clear the power on reset message. - 6.
-Enter into service parameters and input configuration for calibration and option settings as required.
+- 1) Turn off all functions i.e. blower, lights, etc. - 2) Press and hold alarm silence key for 10 seconds until alarm LED flashes, then release. - 3) Press hidden key within 5 seconds of the alarm LED flashing.
+There will be a (3) beep confirmation that the reset has occurred. - 4) Turn off cabinet (either unplug cabinet or use power switch on left side within control panel) then turn back on to reinitialize the FlowGard[TM] control board.
+Just as in the initial power up, the RED alarm LED will blink to indicate power up status along with the display message of power on reset.

+- 5) Press $\frac{1}{\sqrt{2}}$ key to clear the power on reset message. - 6) Enter into service parameters and input configuration, set points, calibration and option settings as required.